 The Gift of Time

-This earth with death.
-For most, it is about 25,000 days.
+For most of us, life on earth is about 25,000 days.
 Our time is precious and cannot be stored up like grain in a barn.
 Once a moment passes it is gone forever.

 God wants all of us to reach heaven... that is why He created us and why He sent us Jesus.
 Our life on earth is a pilgrimage towards heaven.
 Each day, each week, each month and each year we must be progressive on our pilgrimage.
 We cannot do this unless we give some time to God.